anoopkcn/fuzzy.nvim/README.md

 # fuzzy.nvim

-A fast and lightweight Neovim plugin for fuzzy finding files, grepping code, and managing buffers using the quickfix list.
+A fast and lightweight Neovim plugin for fuzzy finding files, grepping code, and managing buffers etc,.
+All using the quickfix workflow.

 ## Features